Fall 2022

 - Mount San Antonio College | Walnut, CA | winter 2014 - summer 2014

 I am the oldest of my mother’s eight children.
 I was born into a Creole family in the 7th ward of New Orleans, LA.
-However, I was raised mostly in a few different parts of Los Angeles, Rowland Heights, and Pomona, CA. Community College (Mt.
-San Antonio college in Walnut, CA) gave me an opportunity to pursue a college education.
+However, I was raised mostly in a few different parts of the City of Los Angeles, CA (mainly (i) Koreatown, (ii) Crestview on the Westside, and (iii) the Adams-Normandie area near USC); and parts of the County of Los Angeles, CA (mainly Rowland Heights and Pomona).
+Community College (Mt.
+San Antonio College in Walnut, CA and Chaffey College in Rancho Cucamonga, CA) gave me an opportunity to pursue a college education.
 This after having had a pretty challenging upbringing, to say the least.
-Growing up I experienced domestic violence, poverty, homelessness (or, at times we were “unhoused”), substance abuse, gang violence, drug dealing, instability (my family moved 22 times), and the confusion and uncertainty of being the first to attend college in my nuclear family.
-Thankfully, our mother kept us together through all of this -- she did her best.
-Moreover, we had the help of many friends.
+Growing up I experienced domestic violence, poverty, homelessness (or, at times we were “unhoused”), family substance abuse, gang violence, drug dealing, instability (my family moved twenty-two times before I moved into my college dorm), and the confusion and uncertainty of being the first to attend college in my nuclear family.
+Thankfully, throughout it all, our mother was able to keep us together--she did her best and we had the help of many friends.
+So, unlike some of my peers, we never had to live in a group home or in foster care.

 At some point in high school (John A. Rowland high school in Rowland Heights, CA), I vaguely remember a school counselor there tersely ask me whether I was considering attending college.
 I think that I simply said “no”.
 And that was the end of that.
 I didn’t know what college was about.
 And I don’t remember her explaining it to me.
 I then remember that at the end of my senior year, one of my peers was excited because they were looking forward to attending a 4-year university.
 I thought “Wow, we’ve been friends for four years and this is the first that I’m hearing about your plans to attend college.”
 It would have been nice if they had shared their plans.
 Maybe I would have been inspired to inquire about a future in college for myself.
 I then thought “Well, what am I going to do?”
 Then, one day at lunch time, about four of my football teammates and I were summoned (over the loudspeaker) to a room that was off in the distance and reserved for people who had to serve detention.
 It was where our head football coach had his office.
 When we arrived the head coach of Mt.
 SAC football was there.
 He wanted us to play football at Mt.
 SAC.
 It was at that very moment that I knew what I was going to do after high school.